Edited by: Keri Stooksbury

 Award redemption nights can be reserved for 30,000 to 40,000 Marriott Bonvoy points at this property.
 Paid rates average around $350 per night for a standard room.

 Hot Tip: Planning a trip to the Hawaiian Islands can be overwhelming!
 How do you know which island(s) to choose, or how to make the most of your vacation time?
-Our ultimate travel guide to Hawaii aims to take the stress out of planning the perfect dream vacation!
+Our ultimate travel guides to Hawaii aims to take the stress out of planning the perfect dream vacation — Maui and Kauai or Oahu, Big Island, and Lanai.

-People who vacation in Niagara Falls come for exactly 1 thing — the waterfalls — and few hotels will put you closer to, or give you a better view of, the falls than the aptly named Sheraton on the Falls.
+People who vacation in Niagara Falls come for exactly 1 thing — the waterfalls — and few hotels will put you closer to, or give you a better view of, the falls than the aptly named Sheraton Fallsview Hotel.
 The glassed-in high-rise sits almost directly opposite the American Falls, and from its best rooms, you’ll be able to enjoy sweeping panoramas of Niagara Gorge.

 While the vistas are certainly spectacular, you also couldn’t be better located.
 Not only is the hotel connected by a skywalk to a casino, an indoor waterpark, and a host of dining options, Queen Victoria Park is also across the road, home to even more restaurants and views.